 Academics, students and staff interested in speculative literature, science fiction, STEM imaginaries, and the ethics and politics of literary ‘worldings’ are welcome to join.

-The texts we will be reading in the first 6 months of the salons will prioritize Black, Indigenous, People of Colour, women, trans & non-binary authors of speculative fiction.
+The texts we will be reading in 2020 salons will prioritize Black, Indigenous, People of Colour, women, trans & non-binary authors of speculative fiction.

 Upcoming texts include:

 - February 6th: Terra Nullius (by Claire Coleman)

 - March 5th: The Marrow Thieves (by Cherie Dimaline)

 - April 2nd: An Unkindness of Ghosts (by Rivers Solomon)